 Account Permissions

-Account permissions designate which accounts your authorized users are able to transact upon.
-Typically account permissions turn on/off specific functionality for a particular account.
-Below is an overview of the account permissions available:
+Account permissions are designated by the Master User and determine which accounts your Authorized Users are able to transact upon.
+The permissions fall into two categories, General Permissions and Payment Permissions, and typically turn on/off specific functionality for a particular account.
+Below is an overview of what falls under General Permissions and Payment Permissions:

 Transaction Limits